 Teaching Learning and Assessment

 Teaching and learning is designed to support all students to achieve.
-There are a mixture of skills practice and theory-based sessions, and you will have the chance to put the theory you learn into practice during your lessons.
+There are a mixture of online theory-based sessions and small and large group practical discussions.

 As an adult learner at Yeovil College you will be able to access a range of support and services, including our dedicated Learning Resource Centre, a wealth of resources from our team of expert careers advisors, and a range of wellbeing support.

 For students aged 19 and over, this course will be available free of charge, dependent upon your nationality and residency status.

 The course is free of charge for UK nationals and those who have pre-settled or settled status or other right of abode, who have lived in the UK for the last three years.
 Funding for this course may also be available free to other students, dependent upon nationality and residency status - to find out more, contact our friendly iZone team via 01935423921 or email email@example.com.